kjfarrell74/xread/README.md

    ```

 3. **Set Up Environment Variables**:
-   Copy the `.env` template to `.env` and update it with your Perplexity API key:
+   Copy the `.env` template to `.env` and update it with your API keys (Perplexity, OpenAI, Anthropic, or DeepSeek):
    ```bash
    cp .env.example .env
    ```
-   Edit `.env` to replace placeholder values with your actual API keys for Perplexity and other configurations.
+   Edit `.env` to replace placeholder values with your actual API keys for any AI models you plan to use and other configurations.

 4. **Run the Tool**:
    You can now run XReader using: